High-performance teams: Definition

 There are many types of teams in organizations as well.
 The most traditional type of team is the manager-led team.
 Within this team, a manager fits the role of the team leader and is responsible for defining the team goals, methods, and functions.
 The remaining team members are responsible for carrying out their assigned work under the monitoring of the manager.
-Self-managing or self-regulating teams operate when the “manager” position determines the overall purpose or goal for the team and the remainder of the team are at liberty to manage the methods by which are needed to achieve the intended goal.
+Self-managing or self-regulating teams operate when the “manager” position determines the overall purpose or goal for the team and the remainder of the team are at liberty to manage the methods needed to achieve the intended goal.
 Self-directing or self-designing teams determine their own team goals and the different methods needed in order to achieve the end goal.
-This offers opportunities for innovation, enhance goal commitment and motivation.
+This offers opportunities for innovation, enhancing goal commitment and motivation.
 Finally, self-governing teams are designed with high control and responsibility to execute a task or manage processes.
-Board of directors is a prime example of self-governing team.
+The board of directors is a prime example of self-governing team.

-Given the importance of team-based work in today's economy, much focus has been brought in recent years to use evidence-based organizational research to pinpoint more accurately to the defining attributes of high-performance teams.
+Given the importance of team-based work in today's economy, much focus has been placed in recent years to use evidence-based organizational research to more accurately pinpoint the defining attributes of high-performance teams.
 The team at MIT's Human Dynamics Laboratory investigated explicitly observable communication patterns and found energy, engagement, and exploration to be surprisingly powerful predictive indicators for a team's ability to perform.

 Other researchers focus on what supports group intelligence and allows a team to be smarter than their smartest individuals.
 A group at MIT's Center for Collective Intelligence, e.g., found that teams with more women and teams where team members share "airtime" equally showed higher group intelligence scores.

-The Fundamental Interpersonal Relations Orientation – Behavior (FIRO-B) questionnaire is a resource that could help the individual help identify their personal orientation.
-In other words, the behavioral tendency a person in different environments, with different people.
+The Fundamental Interpersonal Relations Orientation – Behavior (FIRO-B) questionnaire is a resource that could help the individual identify their personal orientation.
+In other words, the behavioral tendency of a person in different environments, with different people.
 The theory of personal orientation was initially shared by Schultz (1958) who claimed personal orientation consists of three fundamental human needs: need for inclusion, need for control, and the need for affection.
 The FIRO-B test helps an individual identify their interpersonal compatibilities with these needs which can be directly correlated to their performance in a high-performance team.